Prenatal memory: Background information and functions

 There is some evidence that fetal memory may begin within the second trimester after conception.
 Substantial evidence for fetal memories has been found at around 30 weeks after conception.
 Fetal memory is important for parental recognition, and facilitates the bond between child and parents.
 One of the most important types of memory is that which stores information contributing to the maternal bond between infant and mother.
 This form of memory is important for a type of development known as attachment.
 Fetal memory is thus critical to the survival of the fetus both prenatally (in the womb) and after birth as an infant.

 Development

 The Central Nervous System (CNS) and memory in the fetus develop from the ectoderm following fertilization via a process called neurulation.
 The ectoderm is the outermost layer of the embryo.
-This happens towards the end of the third week of gestation (time period when the embryo is carried in the women's uterus) and ends with the start of the development of the neural tube, an important structure crucial to development of the central nervous system.
+This happens towards the end of the third week of gestation (time period when the embryo is carried in the woman's uterus) and ends with the start of the development of the neural tube, an important structure crucial to development of the central nervous system.
 Some evidence suggests memory is actually responsible for carrying out the development of the CNS during neurulation.
 However, much more research needs to be done on this.
 Fetal memory and brain development can be impaired by a number of maternal implications.
 Rubella, intrauterine hypoxia and hypothyroidism are some of the more researched examples.
 Alcohol and other substances such as hard drugs can affect this process as well.